Chuquicamata: Etymology

 There are several versions of the meaning of Chuquicamata.
-The most widely known seems to be that it means the limit (camata) of the land of the Chucos (chuqui).
+The most widely known seems to be that it means the limit (camata) of the land of the Chuqui.
+Yet there is no record of any tribe called "chiqui" in the historical record and the indigenoues peoples known near the area are the Aymara, Quechua and Atacameño.
 Another interpretation is that it means metal (chuqui) tipped wooden (camata) spear.
-A third interpretation is that it means the distance (camata) that a spear (chuqui) was thrown by an Atacameño to determine the size of the copper orebody that a god intended to give him.
-Yet, another theory is that it means 'Pico de Oro' or 'Peak of Gold'.
+Yet another theory is that it means 'Cima de Oro' or 'Summit of Gold' in Aymara language.
+Some scholars consider the part "chuqui" analogous to that found in Quechua toponyms such as chuquisaca, chuquichuqui and chuquipú.

 History

-Incas and Spanish explorers exploited the mineral deposits of Chuquicamata during the pre-colonial and colonial periods, and Chilean and English companies mined the brochantite veins from 1879 to 1912.
-The opencast was the biggest pit in the world during the 1990s, but has since been surpassed by the Escondida mine, which is now the world's largest producing mine, with 750,000 metric tons of annual productions (5.6% of the world's production in 2000).
 Copper has been mined for centuries at Chuquicamata, as evidenced by the 1899 discovery of the "Copper Man," a mummy dated to c.
 550 A.D.
-The mummy was found in an ancient mine shaft, apparently trapped by a rockfall— It is also related that Pedro de Valdivia obtained copper horseshoes from the natives when he passed through in the early 16th century.
+The mummy was found in an ancient mine shaft, apparently trapped by a rockfall.
+It is also related that the men of conquistador Diego de Almagro obtained copper horseshoes from the natives when he passed through in 1536.

+Incas and Spanish explorers exploited the mineral deposits of Chuquicamata during the pre-colonial and colonial periods.

-Mining activity was relatively small scale until the War of the Pacific, when Chile annexed parts of both Peru and Bolivia, including Chuquicamata.
+Mining activity was relatively small scale until the War of the Pacific (1879–1883), when Chile annexed parts of both Peru and Bolivia, including Chuquicamata.
 At this time, a great influx of miners were drawn into the area by what was termed the 'Red Gold Fever' (La Fiebre del Oro Rojo).
 Soon, Chuquicamata was covered with mines and over 400 mining claims at one point.
+Pirquineros and Chilean and English companies mined the brochantite veins from 1879 to 1912.
+The development of the mines was helped by arrival of the railroad to Calama.
+Some copper mining were former nitrate miners.
+Ten individual mines (piques) existed in Chuquicamata until 1882 when these begun to consolidate and by 1883 the following mine claims existed in Chuquicamata; Zaragoza and Lérida, Amigos and San Luis.
+The property of the mines in Chuquicamata continued to change in 1880s and 1890s.